benroberts999/ampsci/doc/01-hartreeFock_input.md

   energyShifts;   //[b] default = false
   Brueckner;      //[b] default = false n_min_core;     //[i] default = 1
+  lambda_k;       //[r,r...] (list) default is blank.
+  fitTo_cm;       //[r,r...] (list) default is blank.
 }
 ```
 * Includes correlation corrections. note: splines must exist already
-* energyShifts: If true, will just calculate <v|Sigma|v> energy shifts, which is very fast compared to constructing Brueckner orbitals.
-Use this method first to ensure basis is sufficient+working before doing Brueckner
+* energyShifts: If true, will calculate the second-order energy shifts (from scratch, according to MBPT) - compares to <v|Sigma|v> if it exists
 * Brueckner: Construct Brueckner valence orbitals using correlation potential method (i.e., include correlations into wavefunctions and energies for valence states)
-* n_min_core: minimum core n included in the Sigma calculation; lowest states contribute little, so this speeds up the calculations
+* n_min_core: minimum core n included in the Sigma calculation; lowest states often contribute little, so this speeds up the calculations
+* lambda_k: Rescale Sigma -> lambda*Sigma.
+One lambda for each kappa.
+If not given, assumed to be 1.
+* fitTo_cm: Provide list of energies (lowest valence states for each kappa); Sigma for each kappa will be automatically re-scaled to exactly reproduce these.
+Give as binding energies in inverse cm!
+It will print the lambda_k's that it calculated
+  * e.g., fitTo_cm = -31406.46773, -20228.200, -19674.161, -16907.211, -16809.625; will fit for the lowest s,p,d states for Cs
+  * Will over-write lambda_k

 ## Modules and MatrixElements